Debbie Drake

-Debbie Drake is a former American fitness and nutrition guru.
-Drake is most well-known for presenting the The Debbie Drake Show between 1960–1978.
+Debbie Drake (March 28, 1930 – August 29, 2024) was an American fitness and nutrition guru.
+Drake is most well-known for presenting The Debbie Drake Show from 1960 to 1978.
+She also published books and released exercise records.

 Career

 Drake's career started after starting a local exercise show on regional television before being gaining popularity and being syndicated nationwide.

+Drake appeared on the February 26, 1961 episode of What's My Line?.

 In 2015, Drake was inducted into the National Fitness Hall of Fame.

+Drake died on August 29, 2024, at age 94.